This week

 - Part of me is always unnerved when I see people running claude --dangerously-skip-permissions or codex --yolo to give them unfettered ability to run commands on their machine.
 Admittedly, I do usually hit approve when I’m asked about a specific command, so I certainly understand...

-- TL;DR: Market competition underlies the enterprise of standards.
+- Market competition underlies the enterprise of standards.
 It creates the only functional test of designs and lets standards-based ecosystems route around single-vendor damage.
 Without competition, standards bodies have no purpose, and neither they, nor the ecosystems they...

 - I recently read You do not need “analytics” for your blog because you are neither a military surveillance unit nor a commodity trading company by Leon Paternoster.
 It’s a well-argued piece, and I agree with the general thrust… but I also won’t be removing analytics from my site...